If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna. That’s it, that’s all you need to do.

 - Want to dress this lasagna up?
 Add sprigs/leaves of fresh thyme, sage or rosemary on top after it’s baked.

-How to make this lasagna vegan:
+How to make this lasagna vegan

 - Use a tofu ricotta.
 This is my favorite recipe for tofu ricotta.
 You’ll need 1 package of tofu, lemon, nutritional yeast, salt and pepper.

 - Use non-dairy mozzarella cheese.
-Daiya works well in recipes like this and it’s easy to find in most stores these days!
+Daiya works well in recipes like this and it’s easy to find in most stores these days.

-If will last in the freezer for up to 6 months!
+It will last in the fridge for up to four or five days and reheats well in the microwave, oven or toaster oven (covered).
+For longer storage, it will last in the freezer for up to 6 months.
 You can defrost it in the fridge and then reheat it in the microwave, or pull it from the freezer and defrost it in the microwave directly.

 You can absolutely make this lasagna ahead, freeze it and defrost it in the fridge the day you need to eat it.
-Then heat it up in the oven (covered) at 300 or 350 F for 30 min to an hour and it will be as good as when you just made it.
+Then heat it up in the oven (covered) at 325 or 350 F for 30 minutes to an hour and it will be as good as when you just made it.

-If you don’t want to make the whole thing ahead, you can take care of the butternut squash puree a few days in advance or the day before.
+If you don’t want to make the whole thing ahead of time, you can take care of the butternut squash puree a few days in advance, or the day before.
 Follow the directions below for roasting the squash and store it in the fridge in a sealed container until ready to use (or in the freezer if you want to prep it more than 3 days in advance).

-Holiday Meal Prep
+- Meal Prep Pasta Primavera

 Ingredients